icerpc/icerpc-docs/pages/docs/slice/index.md

 ---

 Slice is the IDL (Interface Definition Language) used by IceRPC.
 The Slice language allows you to define the contract to which clients and servers agree.
-You use Slice to define this contract in a platform agnostic way.
+You use Slice to define this contract in a platform-agnostic way.

 The Slice language has been specifically designed for defining RPC-based services.
 You define your service's operations using Slice.
 Slice is also used to define the parameters and return values of these operations.